PFKimmerle/Substack/Beginner_Projects/README.md

 # Beginner Projects

-This directory within the Substack repository is dedicated to projects suitable for individuals beginning their journey in programming.
-Each project is designed to provide hands-on experience with fundamental programming concepts.
+This directory within the Substack repository is dedicated beginner-friendly coding projects.

 ## Projects Overview

 ### 5 Beginner Coding Projects
-A collection of simple coding projects aimed at helping new programmers practice and understand basic coding principles.
-These projects cover a variety of topics from simple algorithms to basic data handling.
+A bundle of small Python projects covering topics like randomization, input handling, and simple logic.

 ### Class Scheduling Script
-A Python script designed to help manage class schedules.
-This project serves as an introduction to Python programming, focusing on data structures and file handling.
+A tool to manage and display class schedules.

+### Movie Mood Analyzer
+A Flask app that analyzes movie reviews using VADER sentiment analysis.

+### Word Scramble Game
+A terminal-based Python game that lets users guess scrambled words by category.

 ## Getting Started